Penycae F.C.: History

-Pen-y-cae Football Club has continued in its tradition of growth and development from its humble beginnings in 1982.
-The club continues to strive to provide an inclusive sport for those who reside within the parish of Pen-y-cae, but also welcomes others from the surrounding communities.
+Pen-y-cae Football Club had its beginnings in 1982.

 In 2005 the football club secured the lease on their Afoneitha ground.
 The club played in the Huws Gray Cymru Alliance from 2010 until 2015, despite being in 4th position in November.
-In March 2020 all football ceased owing to the Covid 19 pandemic.
+In March 2020 all football ceased owing to the COVID-19 pandemic.
 This was to be the last season under the Welsh National League umbrella, thus handing over league control to newly named FAW Ardal Leagues.
-Cae will find themselves in 20/21 (covid dependent) in a league along with Corwen, Cefn Albion, Chirk AAA and Rhos Aelwyd, and also containing teams from mid and west wales in a new structure shake up.
+Penycae will find themselves in 20/21 (covid dependent) in a league along with Corwen, Cefn Albion, Chirk AAA and Rhos Aelwyd, and also containing teams from mid and west wales in a new structure shake up.